Aerial view of a bushfire near Dirranbandi

 Savannah Meacham November 6, 2024

-More than 500 people were forced to flee Dirranbandi, six hours west of Brisbane, as two fast-moving grassfires threatened the township on Tuesday night.
+More than 500 people were forced to flee Dirranbandi, six hours west of Brisbane, as a fast-moving grassfire threatened the township on two fronts on Tuesday night.

-Only about 45 residents chose to stay in the area located near the Queensland-NSW border after a “leave immediately” notice was issued about 8pm AEST on Tuesday.
+Only about 45 residents chose to stay in the area near the Queensland-NSW border, after a “leave immediately” notice was issued about 8pm on Tuesday.

 As of Wednesday morning, about 80 people had arrived at an evacuation centre set up at nearby St George.